Muhtasim-Rasheed/crust-engine/docs/crust-language.md

 }
 ```

+!!! note
-Note: No `return` statement exists, and the return is embedded in the function header.
+    No `return` statement exists, and the return is embedded in the function header.
 The function can return a value by assigning it to the `result` variable.

 ## Expressions